garrandall/popular-music-data/tracks/scary-kisses-voice-of-the-beehive.md

 And take another chance
 And just begin again
 Run your finger through the flame
-And i will do the same
+And I will do the same
 Together we will fall
 Together we will rise
 Together we will do everything
 But compromise

-Baby i want scary kisses
+Baby I want scary kisses
-I want hits and i want misses
+I want hits and I want misses
-I want hell and i want bliss
+I want hell and I want bliss
 And that stuff between it
 And you gave me safety and
 The showtime all that drove me crazy